 Thinking in an optimistic and constructive way is a life-skill that will improve anybody’s life.
-Optimism is a habit, as is pessimism, and we can train ourselves to be optimistic.
+Optimism is a habit, as is pessimism, and we can actually train ourselves on how to be optimistic.
 By changing our way of thinking through small tweaks of self-talk and outlook, we can gradually change our mood, motivation level and become more optimistic.
-The benefits will be quick and broad in their effect, from a robustness in the face of adversity to a better appreciation of the smaller things in our everyday lives.
+The benefits will be quick and broad in their effect, from robustness in the face of adversity to a better appreciation of the smaller things in our everyday lives.
 Here are ten easy ways to take the first steps to a sunnier, more optimistic life…

 How To Be Optimistic

 Meditation doesn’t have to be lengthy and arduous.
 You can use a short session of, say, ten to twenty minutes to clear your mind, lower stress hormones and set your mood for the day.
 First thing in the morning is the absolute ideal time for this as you can ensure a good starting point for the rest of your day, feeling in control and positive.

 2/ Put your mind on a “diet” of positive input